Concepts → Data Purge

 • If no records need to be deleted, Incorta does not submit a job to Spark and performs a regular load-from-staging job, in which no new file version is created.

-Objects with a deletion dataset
+Objects with a deletion or inclusion dataset

 Incorta sends the data purge script with the following details to Spark: